 Hearing odd noises when your air conditioner is on?
 There's a strong probability there’s something wrong with your system.
-If you don’t pay attention to it, it could lead to extensive—and expensive—issues down the road.
-We're going to help you understand what’s occurring with your air conditioner and what you can do to change it.
+If you ignore it, it could lead to major—and expensive—issues later.
+We're going to help you understand what’s occurring with your air conditioner and what you can do to fix it.

 8 Common Air Conditioning Noises

-- Gurgling - Gurgling usually indicates a complication with your refrigerant line.
-If you can't identify where the noise is coming from, that's alright.
-An expert can help find out where this noise is occurring.
+- Gurgling - Gurgling generally indicates a complication with your refrigerant line.
+If you can't identify where the noise is originating from, that's alright.
+A professional can help determine where this noise is occurring.
 You can find more information on our gurgling noises guide.

-- Crackling - Crackling could come from debris in the unit or aging ductwork.
-Debris in the outdoor unit will create a noise outside your house.
-Aging ductwork can produce noise inside your house.
+- Crackling - Crackling could be due to debris in the unit or aging ductwork.
+Debris in the outdoor unit will cause a noise outside your house.
+Old ductwork can produce noise inside your house.
 Browse our crackling noise guide for more information.

-- Hissing - Hissing can come from a faulty refrigerant line, an internal valve leak or the compressor.
+- Hissing - Hissing can come from a leaky refrigerant line, an internal valve leak or the compressor.
 Peruse our hissing noise guide for more info.

 - Clicking - Clicking can hint you have a loose part or that the fan is misaligned.
 You can see more information in our clicking noise guide.